 If the itching is also on your hands and feet, it is important to see your midwife or doctor as there is condition called Intrahepatic Cholestasis of Pregnancy (ICP), also known as Obstetric Cholestasis, which can affect your baby’s wellbeing.
 This condition can be identified by a simple blood test and monitored throughout your pregnancy.

 Most itching during pregnancy is harmless.
 Yet, it can be frustrating, as it can disrupt sleep and make you feel pretty uncomfortable.
 To keep you comfortable and happy during your pregnancy, we recommend the following tips to ease the itch in pregnancy:

 - Try to keep cool by wearing natural fibres and staying out of direct heat and sunlight.
 This will help to minimise swelling and itchiness.
 You can take a look at our previous blog post on coping with summer heat during pregnancy.

 - Keep your legs and whole body moisturised to prevent your skin from drying out and causing the urge to scratch.
 Use a recommended moisturiser containing natural ingredients such as My Expert Midwife’s award-winning Fantastic Skin Elastic.

 - Remember to take cooler showers or baths.
 You could try adding some organic oatmeal to your bath as this has soothing properties for your skin.

-- You can soak your feet and lower legs in a cool bowl of water to help reduce swelling and itchiness, but remember to moisturise afterwards to prevent your skin from drying out.
+- You can soak your feet and lower legs in a cool bowl of water to help reduce swelling and itchiness.
+Remember to moisturise afterwards to prevent your skin from drying out.

-- If you’re struggling to sleep, spray Spritz for Bits over your body to cool and calm the skin.
-It also contains lavender, which will naturally help you sleep.
+- If you are struggling to sleep, spray Spritz for Bits over your body to cool and calm the skin.
+It contains lavender which will naturally help you sleep.

 - Find a willing partner to gently massage itchy legs as this will encourage the blood flow to the surface of the skin and will also enable better circulation and hydration in your body.